 We Integrated Education, Training, and Technical Assistance

 Because laws are only effective when people know about them, in the 1980s we began an education, training and technical assistance program for health and human service providers, government agencies, policymakers, the media, employers, and individuals across the nation.
-We have educated and assisted tens of thousands of people and institutions in every state of the Union.
-Through hundreds of trainings, dozens of print and web-based resources, and a telephone hotline, we have become the nation’s most relied upon authority on the legal and policy issues affecting individuals with histories of substance abuse, criminal justice involvement and HIV/AIDS.
+We have educated and assisted tens of thousands of people and institutions in every state.
+Through hundreds of trainings, dozens of print and web-based resources, and a telephone hotline, we have become the nation’s most relied upon authority on the legal and policy issues affecting individuals with histories of substance use, criminal justice involvement and HIV/AIDS.
 For information about our trainings, please read What We Do.

-Our definitive guide to federal alcohol and drug confidentiality laws, Confidentiality and Communication (this should be a link) remains the go-to resource for the country’s treatment and prevention providers and regulators.
+Our definitive guide to federal alcohol and drug confidentiality laws, Confidentiality and Communication remains the go-to resource for the country’s treatment and prevention providers and regulators.
 Our 2013 Best Practice Standards: The Proper Use of Criminal Records in Hiring, is now helping employers hire qualified individuals with criminal histories and abide by changing employment laws.
-In the spirit of collaboration that permeates so much of LAC’s work, this most recent publication was created in partnership with the Lawyers’ Committee for Civil Rights Under the Law and the National Workrights Institute.
+In the spirit of collaboration that permeates so much of LAC’s work, this most recent publication was created in partnership with the Lawyers’ Committee for Civil Rights Under Law and the National Workrights Institute.

 There Is More to Come

 As the Legal Action Center looks to the future, we rely on the experience of over 40 years of research, advocacy, direct client services, education and training.
 The different facets of our work will continue to reinforce each other.
-Our legal efforts, for example, will not only win victories for individual clients, they will continue to keep LAC staff abreast of the day-to-day hurdles individuals living with HIV, criminal or addiction histories face in trying to improve their lives.
-Our technical assistance and education programs will not lead to increased opportunities for our constituents, they will continue to open a window into the world of the service providers who spend their working days with these populations and the agencies who regulate and oversee them.
-Cumulatively, these on-the-ground efforts will continue to inform our policy advocacy, helping us first identify, and then work to reshape the laws, regulations and public policies that will ultimately allow tens of millions of Americans to lead fuller, more dignified and productive lives.
+Our legal efforts, for example, will not only win victories for individual clients, but they will also continue to keep LAC staff abreast of the day-to-day hurdles individuals living with HIV, criminal records, or addiction histories face.
+Our technical assistance and education programs will not only lead to increased opportunities for our constituents; they will also continue to open a window into the world of the service providers who spend their working days with these populations and the agencies who regulate and oversee them.
+Cumulatively, these on-the-ground efforts will continue to inform our policy advocacy, helping us first identify, and then work to reshape the laws, regulations and public policies that shape the lives of tens of millions of Americans.